 These mats or cutting pads are available in a variety of sizes, including folding mats.
-The mats are self-healing so rotary cutters don't cause damage and so they don't damage the rotary cutter.
+The mats are self-healing so rotary cutters don't cause damage to the mat and the mat doesn't damage the rotary cutter.

 Rotary rulers are a great tool to assure that you are getting squares and angles that are perfect.

-Most cutting rulers feature 1" through 1/8" markings as well as 30-, 45- and 60-degree angle markings, but some include even more markings.
+Most cutting rulers feature 1- through 1/8-inch markings as well as 30-, 45- and 60-degree angle markings, but some include even more markings.
 You can use them alone for measuring or in conjunction with rotary mats and rotary cutters.

-A 6" X 24" ruler is a good all-purpose size, but depending on the type of sewing you want to do, purchasing additional rulers can make the job easier.
-For... example, if you want to cut pieces for quilts, unique ruler sizes and shapes speed up the cutting process.
+A 6- by 24-inch ruler is a good all-purpose size, but depending on the type of sewing you want to do, purchasing additional rulers can make the job easier.
+For example, if you want to cut pieces for quilts, unique ruler sizes and shapes speed up the cutting process.